What we do How we do it Calendar

 To learn more about the added value of humanitarian NGOs click here

 VOICE’s membership brings together policy and field expertise.
 VOICE builds common NGO positions through information sharing and gathering members in thematic working groups.
 The resulting positions are used to influence policy of EU institutions and Member States, including on funding and operational practice.
-Successful examples include the on-going work of the From DRR to Resilience Working Group and VOICE’s work across 18 EU member states to secure additional funding for EU humanitarian aid in the 2014 EU budget.
+Successful examples include the work of the DRR-Resilience Working Group on the nexus and VOICE’s work across EU Member States to secure additional funding for EU humanitarian aid in the next EU long-term budget (MFF).

 To improve the effectiveness of its advocacy, VOICE builds alliances with other humanitarian actors e.g. the UN and the Red Cross movement.
-VOICE also seeks to build bridges between humanitarian aid and development by providing expertise on Disaster Risk Reduction (DRR) and Linking Relief Rehabilitation and Development (LRRD).
+VOICE also seeks to build bridges between humanitarian aid and development by providing expertise on Disaster Risk Reduction (DRR) and humanitarian-development-peace nexus.

-- Position papers, studies and publications: VOICE builds common NGO positions through information sharing and collaboration in working groups.
+- Position papers, studies and publications: VOICE builds common NGO positions through information sharing and collaboration in Working Groups.
 These are used to influence policy of EU institutions and Member States, including on funding and operational practice.
-Recent highlights include NGO perceptions of the European Consensus on Humanitarian Aid (2014 – see right), EU humanitarian donors’ funding and conditions for working with NGOs (2015) or the EU's Global Strategy on Foreign and Security Policy (2016).
-Since 2004, VOICE members share their expertise and work in the biannual magazine VOICE Out Loud.
+Recent highlights include VOICE workshop Report: Adding to the evidence: the impact of sanctions and restrictive measures on humanitarian action (2021), VOICE Grand Bargain Task Force Position Paper - An NGO perspective on the drive for efficiency in the humanitarian sector (2020), VOICE Report - NGOs Perspectives on the EU's Humanitarian-Development-Peace Nexus (2019 – see right).
+Since 2004, VOICE members share their expertise and work in the biannual magazine VOICE out loud.

 - Dialogue and Partnership: VOICE plays a key role in facilitating the dialogue and partnership between NGOs and the European Commission on humanitarian aid, including through the FPA Watch Group and its predecessors: one of the oldest official groups for NGO dialogue with the EU.